 “For God so loved the world, that He gave His only begotten (unique) Son, that whosoever believeth in Him, shall not perish but have everlasting life.”
+(KJV)

-I received Him as my personal Savior, was forgiven of all my sins, received eternal life, and began my eternal relationship with my Creator!
-(See Life Changing Letter blog.)
+I received Him as my personal Savior, was forgiven of all my sins, received eternal life, and began my eternal relationship with my Creator.
+(See Life Changing Letter post.)
 As I began to grow in His grace through studying the Bible, and meeting other Christians, God gave me a desire to become a nurse with the hope that He would use me to point others to my dear Savior.

 I received my BSN in 1977 from one of the largest universities in the USA and enjoyed participating in a campus ministry during my college years.
 Since then, I have worked in a variety of specialty areas including hospital medical-surgical nursing, diabetes, obstetrics, staff development, hemodialysis, home care, and case management.
 In 1998, I earned my MSN and became a Family Nurse Practitioner.
 As a FNP, I have worked in psychiatry, geriatrics, rehabilitation, and home care.

-Pamela, RN, APRN, Family Nurse Practitioner
+Pamela, RN, MSN, Retired Family Nurse Practitioner